 What to expect?

 Discworld is a fun, fantasy driven adventure with satirical takes on various of famous stories and myths.
 Think wizards, dragons, trolls, witches and so on… they are all playing their part!
-Just as the Discworld novels are the game its creator of British origin.
-So expect entertaining British humor!
+Just like the Discworld novels, the creator of the game is of British origin.
+So expect some entertaining British humor!

 I think to really enjoy the game and story you should at least be open to fantasy and mythical literature.